snehandot/FINACLE/README.md

 How to use ! ⬆️

-🔑 Input OpenAI API Key: Provide a field for users to input their OpenAI API key.
+🔑 Input OpenAI API Key: Use the API key sent personally  , copy without the <<,>> symbols.

-📄 Upload PDF Document: Allow users to upload PDF documents containing scheme names and category details for analysis.
+📄 Upload PDF Document: Upload the pdf file through the upload button , the sample pdfs come pre loaded into our application.

-🔄 Process PDF: Once the document is uploaded, process the PDF data and store it in the Finacle vector database.
+🔄 Process PDF: Once the document is uploaded, click the "Process" button to store your pdf into the vector database.
 Ensure that the same file isn't processed again to avoid duplication.

-🔍 Select Scheme Details: Create a selection tab where users can choose the scheme name, fund name, month, and year for analysis.
+🔍 Select Scheme Details: Select your required scheme details , your scheme details will be procesed.

 🏃‍♂️ Run Model: Implement a model to retrieve the selected fund details based on user input.